henrinormak/Heimdall/README.md

 ## Requirements

-This branch of Heimdall requires Swift 2 and works with only Xcode 7 Beta (iOS 9 SDK)
+Heimdall requires Swift 2 and works with only Xcode 7 and above

 ## Installation